 What It Means When Dogs Lick Their Lips

 Dog trainer and behaviorist Turid Rugaas coined the phrase "calming signals" to refer to lip licking and similar dog behaviors.
 Lip licking is also often referred to as an appeasement gesture.
-What it all boils down to is that dogs who are licking their lips feel stressed or uncomfortable about something going on around them that they perceive as a threat.
+Dogs exhibit certain behaviors and actions when they feel stressed or uncomfortable.
+It's usually because there is something going on around them that they perceive as a threat.
+Dogs who are licking their lips are usually sending the message that they are worried.

-Dogs lick their lips to appease (soothe) a person or animal they perceive as a threat in order to ward off aggression.
-An example of this can be seen in dogs who are scolded when their owners return home after being gone all day only to find the dog has had an accident in the house.
+Dogs lick their lips to appease and soothe a person or animal they see as a threat in order to ward off aggression.
+An example of this can be seen in dogs who are scolded when their owners return home to find the dog has had an accident in the house.
 A dog might not connect the scolding to relieving himself indoors.
 Instead, he sees his owner as a threat.
 The owner may be yelling and looming over him.
-So, the dog offers an appeasement gesture by licking his lips and averting his gaze.
-This is the dog's way of saying that he isn't a threat to the person or animal behaving in an aggressive manner.
+The dog may offer an appeasement gesture by licking his lips and averting his gaze.
+This is the dog's way of saying that he isn't a threat to the person behaving in an aggressive manner.

-Another important possible reason for excessive lip licking in dogs is a health-related issue, such as nausea, dental disease, or mouth pain.
+Another important possible reason for excessive lip licking in dogs is a health-related issue.
+A dog might lick his lips due to nausea, dental disease, or mouth pain.
 Look for other signs of illness and keep a close eye on your dog.
+When in doubt, contact your vet.

 What to Do If Your Dog is Licking His Lips